Multiple Granularity Locking in DBMS

 Finally, each file has child nodes called records.
 As before, the file consists of exactly those records that are its child nodes, and no record can be present in more than one file.
 Hence, the levels starting from the top level are:

 Consider the above diagram for the example given, each node in the tree can be locked individually.
 As in the 2-phase locking protocol, it shall use shared and exclusive lock modes.
 When a transaction locks a node, in either shared or exclusive mode, the transaction also implicitly locks all the descendants of that node in the same lock mode.
 For example, if transaction Ti gets an explicit lock on file Fc in exclusive mode, then it has an implicit lock in exclusive mode on all the records belonging to that file.
-It does not need to lock the individual records of Fc explicitly. this is the main difference between Tree Based Locking and Hierarchical locking for multiple granularity.
+It does not need to lock the individual records of Fc explicitly. this is the main difference between Tree-Based Locking and Hierarchical locking for multiple granularities.

 Now, with locks on files and records made simple, how does the system determine if the root node can be locked?
 One possibility is for it to search the entire tree but the solution nullifies the whole purpose of the multiple-granularity locking scheme.
 A more efficient way to gain this knowledge is to introduce a new lock mode, called Intention lock mode.